-On 13 January 2021 subsequent to the financial year under review, Hunan Huiyin Tianxing invested RMB20,000,000 through a partnership in 阿克蘇興疆牧歌食品股份有限公司(Aksu Xingjiang Muge Food Company Limited\) ("Xingjiang Muge"), being a company principally engaged in pig farming and food processing in the PRC.
-On 12 March 2021, Hunan Huiyin Tianxing provided a loan of RMB28,000,000 to 郴州瑞嶸房地產開發有限公司 (Chenzhou Ruirong Real Estate Development Co., Ltd\), which is a company principally engaged in real estate development and operation, sale and leasing of housing and sale of building materials in the PRC.
+On 14 September 2020, Hunan Huiyin Tianxing secured a loan of RMB50 million from major shareholders of the Company for investing in high-quality projects domestically.
+On 13 January 2021, Hunan Huiyin Tianxing invested RMB20,000,000 through a partnership in Xingjiang Muge, being a company principally engaged in pig farming and food processing in the PRC.
+On 12 March 2021, Hunan Huiyin Tianxing provided a loan of RMB28,000,000 to Ruirong Real Estate, which is a company principally engaged in real estate development and operation, sale and leasing of housing and sale of building materials in the PRC.
+For details, please refer to the announcements of the Company dated 14 September 2020, 13 January 2021 and 12 March 2021.

 Hunan Huiyin Tianxing will continue to cooperate with financial institutions and industry leaders to explore investment opportunities in equity and debt projects in order to expand the financial business of the Group.